sathish2580p/Python_Programming/README.md

 # swap two numbers
-Python implementations of multiple techniques to swap two numbers, from basic to advanced methods
+Python implementations of multiple techniques, from basic to advanced methods
+# swap three numbers
+# check even or odd